google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages.markdown

 * The clients needs fresher data than what would be in the push.

 Technically, there's another reason which is that browser capabilities may vary for a while yet, but the two main reasons will likely always apply.
-(By the way, if a browser supports push, but not payloads, the subscription object won't contain a keys member.)
+If the browser doesn't support payloads, the subscription object won't contain keys.

 ## Sending messages {#sending-messages}